 Image depicting the deep pelvic floor muscles Copyright Intimate Rose

 Retraining the muscles to relax takes time.
-Many people who experience chronic pelvic pain experienced abuse, rape, surgery, radiation, or a traumatic experience that preceded pelvic pain.
+Many people who experience chronic pelvic pain experienced abuse, surgery, radiation, or a traumatic experience that preceded pelvic pain.
 For this reason, counseling may be beneficial while working on training the body.

 Anxiety, stress, pain, and fear of pain often reinforce the symptoms of chronic pelvic pain.
 The process of healing involves learning to sense when the muscles spasm and training the brain to relax them prior to the contraction starting.